COVID 19 Updates

 - Promoting social distancing protocols such as:

-- Maintaining a distance of four square meters between individuals
+- Maintaining a distance of four square meters between individual

 - Limiting face-to-face contact between individuals by encouraging the use of virtual and phone call for all meetings between staff and clients.

 - Limiting all travel or movement of employees between offices (not including essential travel between offices for Partners where necessary).